-We did parkrun in the morning and then drove up pretty much straight afterwards, so we arrived late morning to lunchtime (ish), and after a few shenanigans trying to find the right place to park we ended up suitably parked up in a grassy field that was a short walk away from the hub of the action.
+We did parkrun in the morning and then drove up pretty much straight afterwards.
+This meant we arrived late morning to lunchtime (ish).
+After a few shenanigans trying to find the right place to park we ended up suitably parked up in a grassy field that was a short walk away from the hub of the action.

-So we did all the daytime caches (around 50 in total including 10 lab caches) and then retired to the event village to let the girls have a bit of a rest.
-We grabbed some late lunch from a lard van and while the kids were relaxing I shot off into the woods to find a couple that we’d walked past on the first circuit.
+So we did all the daytime caches (around 50 in total including 10 lab caches).
+After that we retired to the event village to let the girls have a bit of a rest.
+We grabbed some late lunch from a lard van.
+While the kids were relaxing I shot off into the woods to find a couple that we’d walked past on the first circuit.

-By the time we got back to the car I think it was getting on 9pm and we had an hour drive to get home again.
+By the time we got back to the car I think it was getting on towards 9 pm and we had an hour drive to get home again.
 It was just as well it was the opening Saturday night of autumn half-term.

 The drive home down the A1 and around Bedford was uneventful, as such things should be.
-By the time we’d got home I’d missed much of Match of the Day, not that I was too bothered.
+By the time we’d got home I’d missed most of Match of the Day, not that I was too bothered.
 On the following day I began to type up all the logs, and I downloaded the tracks off the GPS to see what distance we’d covered.
-I’d walked 24km.
-Because I shot out while the kids were rested up I’d maybe done 3km more than them, but nevertheless that means they’d walked the distance of a half marathon during the course of the day, over hilly, muddy and slippery footpaths.
+I’d walked 24 km.
+Because I shot out while the kids were rested up I’d maybe done 3 km more than them, but nevertheless that means they’d walked the distance of a half marathon during the course of the day, over hilly, muddy and slippery footpaths.
 And the last third of it was in the dark too.